C-Line Biodegradable Products FAQs

 At the time of manufacture we add EcoPure, an organic compound, to the plastic resin.
 EcoPure expands the molecular structure of the plastic, scissoring the polymer chain and adding in nutrients and other organic compounds that weaken the polymer chain for microbial action to colonize in and around the plastic.
 These microbes then secrete acids which break down the entire polymer chain.
 EcoPure produces a biodegradable end product that will have indefinite shelf life until placed in an active microbial environment, such as a landfill.

-I need archival products.
+I need products that are going to last.
 Will the products start to degrade before they are disposed of?

 Is the product made from renewable ingredients like corn?

-No. While plastic made entirely from corn (polylactic acid or pla), is used for some products, it has not been a good material for producing archival quality products that will not start degrading on their own in high heat and humidity. back to top ↑
+No. While plastic made entirely from corn (polylactic acid or pla), is used for some products, it has not been a good material for producing long-lasting products that will not start degrading on their own in high heat and humidity.

 The products are safe.
-In fact, the film is FDA compliant for food contact applications. back to top ↑
+In fact, food packaging film made with EcoPure is FDA compliant for food contact applications.